top of page

 3. "I can't upload my Gedcom file."

-Let me explain the complaints and the reasons why you won't enjoy FamilySearch if you agree with the complaints.
+Let me explain the complaints and why you won't enjoy FamilySearch if you agree.

 “The Family Tree is Wrong.”

-Since 2012, casual users of FamilySearch have complained that the family tree has wrong information.
-They don't want to put in the time and effort to improve the genealogical research that has accumulated for over 100 years.
-Such individuals feel they would better off creating their own tree.
+Since 2012, casual FamilySearch users have complained that the family tree has wrong information.
+They don't want to invest the time and effort to improve the genealogical research that has accumulated over 100 years, and they feel they would be better off creating their own tree.

 Are they right?

-Experienced genealogists know that poorly created family trees have been around since the beginning of genealogy.
+Experienced genealogists know that poorly created family trees have existed since genealogy began.

-You will find what I call "junk" in hand-drawn paper trees, in printed books, and online trees.
-You have to critically evaluate every document and source that you find before you accept it into your family tree.
+ou will find what I call "junk" in hand-drawn paper trees, printed books, and online trees.
+You have to critically evaluate every document and source before accepting it into your family tree.

-FamilySearch is an open edit platform.
-Meaning everyone with an account can make changes to the tree.
-Everyone can work to untangle the knotted branches and share their research in a collaborative, user-friendly way.
+FamilySearch is an open edit platform, meaning anyone with an account can make changes to the tree.
+Users can work to untangle the knotted branches and share their research in a collaborative, user-friendly way.

-However, if you're unwilling to contact other FamilySearch researchers, share your documentation and conclusions with them, and be patient, then maybe you should use Ancestry, MyHeritage, or Findmypast to build your family tree.
+However, if you're unwilling to contact other FamilySearch researchers, share your documentation and conclusions with them, and be patient, then consider using Ancestry, MyHeritage, or Findmypast to build your family tree.

 ↪️ Are you looking for more genealogy resources?